Financial-Times/ft-origami/docs/syntax/js.md

 When using selector engines other than native `querySelector`, modules *must not* use selectors that are incompatible with querySelector.
 This allows for an easier future upgrade path to querySelector.

+## Communicating with host page code and other components

+Modules may wish to communicate, or make possible communication with other components of the same type, other components of different types, or non-component code in the host page.
+This should be accomplished with DOM events and API methods.

+### API

+Modules *may* expose an external API via `module.exports`.
+Modules *must not* rely on the existence of any APIs other than those that are explicitly required dependencies, explictly expressed in the `browserFeatures` property of origami.json, or defined as part of the DOM level 2 specification.

-## Events
+### Events

-Modules *may* stop the propagation chain for events that they have created, but *must not* do so for browser events, since other modules, or indeed the product, may need to bind to those events for other reasons.

-Any event listeners set up at page load *must* bind on the `<body>` element and use [event delegation](http://stackoverflow.com/questions/1687296/what-is-dom-event-delegation), and *must* be filtered based on the module's own class.
+Modules *may* **emit** events to allow loose coupling with other components and the host page.
+In doing do, the module *must*:

+* use only browser-native DOM events with bubbling enabled
+* specify `createevent` as a required browser feature in the `browserFeatures` section of origami.json
+* where the module wishes to attach custom data payloads to events, specify `customevents` as a required browser feature in addition to 'createevent'
+* trigger events only on elements within the component's owned DOM, or otherwise only on the body element
+* namespace event names with the name of the module in camelcase, eg `oModuleNameEventName`

+A valid example of a module emitting a DOM event is shown below:

+<?prettify linenums=1?>
+	this.dispatchEvent(new CustomEvent('oTestClick', {
+	  detail: {...},
+	  bubbles: true
+	}));

+Modules *may* **bind** to events emitted by themselves, other modules, the host page or the browser.
+In doing so, the module *must*:

+* *not* stop the progagation chain except for events created by itself
+* bind only to the BODY element and use [event delegation](http://stackoverflow.com/questions/1687296/what-is-dom-event-delegation) to ensure that handlers do not need to be bound every time elements are created.

 Modules *should* handle events during the [bubbling phase](http://stackoverflow.com/questions/4616694/what-is-event-bubbling-and-capturing), not the capturing phase (unless the event has no bubbling phase)

 ## Functions

 Modules *should* avoid containing functions with more than 3 arguments.
-Where more parameters are required, consider passing an object (and if so, consider using [lo-dash's defaults function](http://lodash.com/docs#defaults))
+Where more parameters are required, consider passing an object (and if so, consider using [lo-dash's defaults function](http://lodash.com/docs#defaults)).

 ## Animation